Reddone/case-ql/docs/intro.md

 For example, you can transform the raw result according to a *Projector* and then you can map your intermediate result to a case class before the final mapping step with the GraphQL object.

-- SQL tokens and functions used inside the project to avoid repetitions.
+- SQL tokens and functions used internally in the project to avoid repetitions.
 Maybe you can use them too.

 [Util documentation](./util.md)